 Is there any advice you would pass on to someone considering professional registration?

 Some engineering academics hesitate to put themselves forward for professional registration.
 There is a perception that academics may not be able to fully demonstrate all the competences ̶ I can say from my own experiences that it is not true.
 Academics can meet the competences within our day-to-day responsibilities, emphasising education and research, which indeed are important parts of professional engineering skills.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

-I hope to achieve academic promotion in the future, and to continue my research, teaching and innovation at the frontiers of engineering.
+I hope to further develop my leadership, and to continue my research, teaching and innovation at the frontiers of engineering.
 I also wish to better support my team members (such as PhD students and post-doctoral Fellows) to reach their full potential in their careers.